Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * 62.38% 1-shot 78.16 5-shot
 - [CVPR 2020] Revisiting Pose-Normalization for Fine-Grained Few-Shot Recognition
 - [ICLR 2020] META DROPOUT: LEARNING TO PERTURB LATENT FEATURES FOR GENERALIZATION
+- [ICML 2020] ([paper](https://arxiv.org/abs/2006.15486)) Laplacian Regularized Few-Shot Learning
+    * Regulation term
+        * a unary term assigning query samples to the nearest class prototype
+        * a pairwise Laplacian term encouraging nearby query samples to have consistent label assignments
+    * No re-train the base model: graph clustering of the query set, subject to supervision constraints from the support set
+    * ResNet-18 72.11 for 1-shot and 82.31 for 5-shot
+    * WRN 74.86 for 1-shot and 84.13 for 5-shot

 #### External Memory
 - [ICML 2016] Meta-Learning with Memory-Augmented Neural Networks